Final Exam For Is-100.c Answers

 8. Unified Command

-In multi-agency incidents, unified command allows different agencies to work together seamlessly under a common operational plan.
+In multi-agency incidents, unified command allows different agencies to work together easily under a common operational plan.
 Potential Exam Questions:

 9. ICS and All-Hazards Approach

 ICS is designed to be applicable to all types of incidents, regardless of cause or size.
-This all-hazards approach ensures a consistent and effective response.
-Potential Exam Question: Explain how ICS principles can be applied to different types of incidents (e.g., natural disasters, technological accidents, terrorism).
+Which means g.
+So this all-hazards approach ensures a consistent and effective response.
+Potential Exam Question: Explain how ICS principles can be applied to different types of incidents (e., natural disasters, technological accidents, terrorism).

 10. Post-Incident Activities